Fort Worth Visitation Rights Attorney

 One of the most complex and emotionally charged issues in a divorce is determining child custody and visitation rights.
 During the process, many parents and their attorneys create a “parenting agreement” or a parenting plan, which includes decisions about custody, visitation rights, and other details regarding the child’s life.
 The court will then review and either approve or deny the agreement.
 Whether you and your spouse are developing a parenting agreement or are opposing each other, you should contact a child custody attorney for guidance.

 At The Maynard Law Firm, PLLC, our Fort Worth child visitation rights attorneys are aware of how critical it is to ensure that you are able to get visitation rights or custody of your child.
 As confusing as it may be for your family right now, it is important to seek the support of a skilled legal team to understand the best way to move forward.
 Our legal team is passionate about fighting for the rights of divorced families, and will work to secure our clients a place in their child’s life.
+To learn more about how we can help you, contact us today at (817) 335-9600.

 Texas Possession and Access